Meet our Staff and Volunteers

 The Historian Committee shall be responsible for gathering and maintaining historical and event articles, photos, writings, or memorabilia for membership review.
 The Historian will arrange for photography and collection of any photos provided by members of any and all events that need to be recorded for future TOVA members to remember those that came before them.

 The Membership Committee is the initial contact for any individual requesting membership in TOVA.
-He or she then submits the received application to the Secretary for screening.
-The Membership Chairperson also maintains an accurate roster of all TOVA members.
-He or she also assists in the collection of dues.
-At the monthly membership meetings, the Membership Chairperson will give a report that includes a current membership update and also introduces any new members to the group.
+The Chairperson submits the received application to the Secretary for screening.
+The Chairperson also maintains an accurate roster of all TOVA members and assists in the collection of dues.
+At the monthly membership meetings, the Chairperson provides a current membership report and introduces any new members to the group.

 Chairperson: Cheryl Hall